-These are easy ways to work on hand dominance in kids who switch hands during tool use.
+These are easy hand dominance activities and easy ways to work on a hand preference in kids who switch hands during tool use.
 They might have trouble identifying left or right on themselves, which makes direction following difficult.
 Try these activities to work on hand dominance:

 1. Play the “Show Me” game– Ask the child to “show me how you brush your hair.”
 The child can demonstrate with an imaginary brush how they would brush their hair.
 By using imaginary brush, the child does not have to worry about picking up the tool.
 They will automatically brush without thinking about it.
 As the child pretends to brush their hair, the adult can point out which hand they are using.
 Putting a name to the hand alerts the child to which hand they are using.
 You can then use this information to help the child remember which hand they use in functional tasks. (“Hold the pencil with the hand you brush your hair with.”)

-Continue this game with other “Show Me” tasks:
+Continue this hand dominance game with other “Show Me” tasks: